taustation-fan/taustation-fan.github.io/README.md

 ### Combat Mechanics

-The success of an attack depends on the physical stats, the accuracy of the weapon, and combat skills (which can be acquired through University courses).
+The success of an attack depends on the physical stats, the accuracy of the weapon, combat skills (which can be acquired through University courses), and your current Focus level.

 A successful attack can wound the opponent, which reduces a physical stat.
 Higher physical stats thus